Fragmentation (computing): Performance degradation

 Memory fragmentation is one of the most severe problems faced by system managers.
 Over time, it leads to degradation of system performance.
 Eventually, memory fragmentation may lead to complete loss of (application-usable) free memory.

 Memory fragmentation is a kernel programming level problem.
 During real-time computing of applications, fragmentation levels can reach as high as 99%, and may lead to system crashes or other instabilities.
 This type of system crash can be difficult to avoid, as it is impossible to anticipate the critical rise in levels of memory fragmentation.
 However, while it may not be possible for a system to continue running all programs in the case of excessive memory fragmentation, a well-designed system should be able to recover from the critical fragmentation condition by moving in some memory blocks used by the system itself in order to enable consolidation of free memory into fewer, larger blocks, or, in the worst case, by terminating some programs to free their memory and then defragmenting the resulting sum total of free memory.
-This will at least avoid a true crash in the sense of system failure and allow the system to continue running some programs, save program data, etc. It is also important to note that fragmentation is a phenomenon of system software design; different software will be susceptible to fragmentation to different degrees, and it is possible to design a system that will never be forced to shut down or kill processes as a result of memory fragmentation.
+This will at least avoid a true crash in the sense of system failure and allow the system to continue running some programs, save program data, etc.

+Fragmentation is a phenomenon of system software design; different software will be susceptible to fragmentation to different degrees, and it is possible to design a system that will never be forced to shut down or kill processes as a result of memory fragmentation.

 Analogous phenomena

 While fragmentation is best known as a problem in memory allocation, analogous phenomena occur for other resources, notably processors.
 For example, in a system that uses time-sharing for preemptive multitasking, but that does not check if a process is blocked, a process that executes for part of its time slice but then blocks and cannot proceed for the remainder of its time slice wastes time because of the resulting internal fragmentation of time slices.
 More fundamentally, time-sharing itself causes external fragmentation of processes due to running them in fragmented time slices, rather than in a single unbroken run.
 The resulting cost of process switching and increased cache pressure from multiple processes using the same caches can result in degraded performance.

 In concurrent systems, particularly distributed systems, when a group of processes must interact in order to progress, if the processes are scheduled at separate times or on separate machines (fragmented across time or machines), the time spent waiting for each other or in communicating with each other can severely degrade performance.
 Instead, performant systems require coscheduling of the group.

-Some flash file systems have several different kinds of internal fragmentation involving "dead space" and "dark space.".
+Some flash file systems have several different kinds of internal fragmentation involving "dead space" and "dark space".